kanaria69/Mainecoco/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## How do you find Will Smith in the snow?
+Look for fresh prints.